 Quick Summary

-- Comprehensive overview of management’s core functions (Planning, Organising, Leading, Controlling)
+- Comprehensive exploration of the four core functions of management: Planning, Organising, Leading, and Controlling

-- Actionable framework for developing robust organisational management
+- Actionable framework and checklist for robust management implementation

 -